clearpath-docs/boxer-sphinx-tutorials/doc/BoxerNetwork.rst

 Remote ROS Connection
 ---------------------

-To use ROS desktop tools, you'll need your computer to be able to connect to Moose's ROS master.
+To use ROS desktop tools, you'll need your computer to be able to connect to Boxer's ROS master.
 This can be a tricky process, but we've tried to make it as simple as possible.

-In order for the ROS tools on your computer to talk to Moose, they need to know two things:
+In order for the ROS tools on your computer to talk to Boxer, they need to know two things:

 - How to find the ROS master, which is set in the ``ROS_MASTER_URI`` environment variable, and
 - How processes on the other computer can find *your computer*, which is the ``ROS_IP`` environment variable.

-The suggested pattern is to create a file in your home directory called ``remote-moose.sh`` with the following
+The suggested pattern is to create a file in your home directory called ``remote-boxer.sh`` with the following
 contents:

 .. code-block:: bash

-    export ROS_MASTER_URI=http://cpr-moose-0001:11311  # Moose's hostname
+    export ROS_MASTER_URI=http://cpr-boxer-0001:11311  # Boxer's hostname
     export ROS_IP=10.25.0.102                          # Your laptop's wireless IP address

-If your network doesn't already resolve Moose's hostname to its wireless IP address, you may need to add a corresponding line to your computer's ``/etc/hosts`` file:
+If your network doesn't already resolve Boxer's hostname to its wireless IP address, you may need to add a corresponding line to your computer's ``/etc/hosts`` file:

 .. code-block:: bash

-    10.25.0.101 cpr-moose-0001
+    10.25.0.101 cpr-boxer-0001

-Then, when you're ready to communicate remotely with Moose, you can source that script like so, thus defining those two key environment variables in the present context.
+Then, when you're ready to communicate remotely with Boxer, you can source that script like so, thus defining those two key environment variables in the present context.

 .. code-block:: bash

-    source remote-moose.sh
+    source remote-boxer.sh

-Now, when you run commands like ``rostopic list``, ``rostopic echo``, ``rosnode list``, and others, the output you see should reflect the activity on Moose's ROS master, rather than on your own machine.
+Now, when you run commands like ``rostopic list``, ``rostopic echo``, ``rosnode list``, and others, the output you see should reflect the activity on Boxer's ROS master, rather than on your own machine.
 Once you've verified the basics (list, echo) from the prompt, try launching some of the standard visual ROS tools:

 .. code-block:: bash

-    roslaunch moose_viz view_robot.launch
+    roslaunch boxer_viz view_robot.launch
     rosrun rqt_robot_monitor rqt_robot_monitor
     rosrun rqt_console rqt_console